hasnain-amir/python/README.md

-# python
+# Python Self-Learning Repository

+## Overview
-Self-learning materials and projects in Python
+This repository contains materials and projects related to my self-learning journey in Python.

+## Folder Structure
+- **Files/**: Contains notes, assignments, and projects.

+## How to Use
+Feel free to explore the projects and notes.